isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 -  *Relay-Supplied DHCP Options*, `RFC
    6422 <https://tools.ietf.org/html/rfc6422>`__: The full functionality is
-   supported: OPTION_RSOO; the ability of the server to echo back the options; verification of whether an option is RSOO-enabled; the ability to mark additional options as RSOO-enabled.
+   supported, including OPTION_RSOO; the ability of the server to echo back the options; verification of whether an option is RSOO-enabled; and the ability to mark additional options as RSOO-enabled.

 -  *Prefix Exclude Option for DHCPv6-based Prefix Delegation*, `RFC